ibleaman/JPPC/concerts.md

 *Ba di taykhn fun Bovl ~ Dona, Dona ~ Flaterl ~ Harbstlid ~
 Hatikvah in Yiddish ("Di hofenung") ~ In kamf ~ Der Internatsyonal ~
 Lomir leybn a gitn tug ~ Minutn fun bitokhn ~  Mir leybn mit bitokhn ~
-Vaserl ~ Yerusholayim shel zahav in Yiddish ("Yerusholayem, shtot fun gold") ~
+Yerusholayim shel zahav in Yiddish ("Yerusholayem, shtot fun gold") ~
+excerpts from the Yiddish musical "Shver tsu Zayn a Yid"
-excerpts from Di Naye Hagode (A Choral Tone Poem of the Warsaw Ghetto Uprising) and from the Yiddish musical "Shver tsu Zayn a Yid"*
+and Di Naye Hagode (A Choral Tone Poem of the Warsaw Ghetto Uprising)*

 **_admission: $50_**
 **_groups of 10 or more: $40_**

-**CLICK [HERE](https://www.kaufmanmusiccenter.org/mch/event/yiddish-philharmonic-chorus-from-babies-to-bubbies1/) TO READ MORE ABOUT THE CONCERT**

 for our live audience:  a keepsake journal with lyrics and translations, celebratory and commemorative ads placed by our fans, acknowledgement of generous gifts from our supporters, and a section of historical photos of the chorus